EverLegacy/Proyecto-311-Final/README.md

 # Proyecto-311-Final
-OurFile was to big to upload it wihtout zipping it so idk if that what you wanted us to, i hope so
+OurFile was to big to upload it wihtout zipping it so idk if that what you wanted us to and so i also added all the files except node_module because it didnt let me upload this one. so a zip with all the files and all the files except nodemodule.
+El archivo que intentaste subir era demasiado grande para cargarlo sin comprimirlo, así que no estoy seguro si eso era lo que se esperaba.
+También agregué todos los archivos excepto la carpeta `node_modules`, ya que no me permitió cargarla.
+Así que, he subido un archivo comprimido con todos los archivos, excluyendo `node_modules`.